Fraternities, sororities sue Harvard over single-sex rule

 CAMBRIDGE, Mass.
-(AP) — Several fraternities and sororities are suing Harvard University over a 2016 rule that discourages students from joining single-gender clubs.
+(AP) — Several national fraternities and sororities sued Harvard University on Monday over a 2016 rule that discourages students from joining single-gender social clubs, marking the first legal challenge to the school’s policy.

-Two fraternities and two sororities filed a lawsuit against Harvard in Boston’s federal court on Monday, while another sorority sued the school in Massachusetts state court.
+Two fraternities and two sororities filed a lawsuit in Boston’s federal court, while another sorority separately sued the school in Massachusetts state court.
+Both cases argue that the school’s policy discriminates against students based on their sex and spreads negative stereotypes about students who join all-male or all-female organizations.

-The lawsuits say Harvard’s rule discriminates against students based on their sex and spreads negative stereotypes about students who join all-male or all-female groups.
-They’re the first lawsuits challenging the rule.
+Harvard officials did not immediately provide comment on the suits.

-Harvard officials did not immediately provide comment.
+Starting with last year’s freshman class, Harvard students who are members of single-gender clubs are barred from leading campus groups or becoming captains of sports teams.
+The school also refuses to endorse the students for prestigious fellowships, including the Rhodes and Marshall scholarships.

 Most Read Nation & World Stories